-Alocasia Zebrina is one of nature’s wonders when it comes to plants.
-This exotic ornamental beauty that is native to the tropical regions of the Philippines and some other parts of East Asia, has become a staple when it comes to design choices for home designers when looking at the Alocasia genus.
+Alocasia Zebrina, an exotic ornamental beauty that is native to the tropical regions of the Philippines and some other parts of East Asia, has become a staple when it comes to design choices for home designers when looking at the Alocasia genus.

 The Zebrina Alocasia requires sufficient bright but indirect light to thrive.
 Their broad leaves were designed to soak up as much light as possible from the shaded jungle canopy.